Calf Pain | PAD Symptom | USA Vascular Centers

 Diagnosing PAD

-• Ankle-brachial index (ABI): In this test, your doctor compares the blood pressure in your arms and legs.
+• Ankle-brachial index (ABI): In this test, your doctor compares the blood pressure in your arms and legs to determine if one lacks blood flow.

 • Vascular ultrasound: This procedure involves your doctor placing a small, handheld instrument (transducer) on your skin.
 The transducer produces sound waves that bounce off your arteries, generating ultrasonic images of your vascular system.